 Motion sensors are one of the best ways to secure your home.
-Protecting entryways is one way to ensure that your home is safe, but if someone does manage to breach your exterior security, you also want to know whether people are moving inside of your house.
+They can protect your property’s vulnerable entryways to protect you and your loved ones.
+However, if someone does manage to breach your exterior security, you also want to know whether people are moving inside of your house.
 Motion sensors can be used that have radar, photo-sensors, or infrared motion detectors.
 The most simple motion sensors use radar or microwave technology.

 What is a Microwave Motion Sensor?